rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

     ![update_complete](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_update_complete.png)

-1. Once the update is complete, power off the carrier board and unplug the power cable.
-Unplug the USB cable from the PC and the carrier board.
+1. Once the update is complete, power off the carrier board.
+Unplug the USB-C cable from the PC.

-1. Power the devkit back on.
+1. Power the carrier board back on.

-1. To verify the update, SSH into your devkit to check the ADU version.
+1. To verify the update, SSH into your devkit to check the software version.

     1. First, reconnect to the devkit's Wi-Fi AP (password = santacruz).